 Other, nearly missed signal came in a form of a research.
 Jun Nie, a senior researcher at the Federal Reserve Bank of Kansas City and Yandong Jia, a researcher at the Research Bureau of the People’s Bank of China (PBoC), recently published an article that painted a bleak picture of the future growth prospect of the economy of China.
 It is almost unheard of that a member of PBoC publicly criticizes the sustainability of China’s economic growth.
 It could be interpreted as a signal from a change in the policy.

 What will China do?
 China prefers stability, but are they willing to allow for short-term instability to sustain long-term goals?
 No one knows.
 Nevertheless, one thing is certain: China cannot grow out of its mountain of debt.
-Thus, a hard landing seems all but unavoidable, and the world should be prepared for it.
+Thus, a hard landing seems unavoidable, and the world should be prepared for it.